 Keep your children safe.

 Before you leave the abuser, call an attorney.
-Most attorneys will provide you with a free consultation.
+Most attorneys will provide you with a no obligation consultation.
 Several organizations provide free legal services for victims of domestic violence.
 When you leave the home of the abuser, take your children with you!
 Shelters are an excellent resource to provide you with a good escape plan.